tcspears/gitwords/README.md

 Tools for tracking word counts of commits made to git repositories

 ## Description
 gitwords provides a series of functions for counting, summarising, and plotting the number of words committed to a git repository over time.
-It is intended to be used by writers who use git as a version control system for their work.
-As a PhD student, I used git as a version control system for my thesis, but I was disappointed by the lack of available tools within git for tracking my writing progress.
+It is intended to be used by writers — PhD students, academics, etc. — who use git as a version control system for their writing projects.

+As a PhD student, I found git to be an indispensable tool for keeping track of various versions of my thesis chapters.
+But I was disappointed by the lack of available tools within git for tracking my writing progress on a day-to-day basis.
 Indeed, git was designed for software developers rather than writers.
 While git includes some functionality to track the number of lines of code committed to a repository, ‘lines of code’ is a fairly useless measure of productivity for writers.

-gitwords includes three principle functions:
+gitwords includes three principle R functions:
-* `get_words()`: calculates word counts of commmits made to a git repository for a date or a range of dates.
+* `get_words()`: calculates word counts of commits made to a git repository for a date or a range of dates.
 * `word_stats()`: calculates summary statistics (mean, median, standard deviation, minimum, maximum) of the daily word counts made to a git repository for a range of dates.
 * `plot_words()`: Builds a series of plots (histogram, line graph with regression line) of daily word counts committed to a git repository.

-gitwords is written in R to take advantage of R’s plotting functionality, but you can access it from the command line / shell / Terminal, in th
+gitwords is written in R to take advantage of R’s plotting functionality (and in particular, within the ggplot2 package), but you can also access it from the command line / shell / Terminal, in the same way as you would access git itself.

+## Examples
+I put together a knitr document that provides a demonstration of these functions within R. You can find a PDF of that [here](https://github.com/tcspears/gitwords/blob/master/EXAMPLES.pdf).

 ## Requirements
 * git